 Sevre

+I found this dog mold over the summer - cast and glazed a few, and then forgot all about it.
 Last week while cleaning up the studio, I decided to china paint one - following some notes on Sevre patterning that I took at the Taft Museum.
 There is something very attractive about applying pattern to something so small.

 6.11.09